Wakusei Robo Danguard Ace: Production

-International Release
+International release

-It was released in English three times, first by M&M Productions under the title "The Planet Robot Danguard Ace" that saw limited release in Hawaii and the Philippines.
+The series was released in English three times, first by M&M Productions under the title "The Planet Robot Danguard Ace" that saw limited release in Hawaii and the Philippines.
 The only remaining recording of this dub was a Story Record LP released in Japan.
 It was then licensed and redubbed by Jim Terry Productions, as part of the Force Five promotion and was rereleased later by combined episodes into a feature-length presentation.
 This film edit gained a cult following on Showtime during the 1980s.

 The titular robot also had a leading role in Marvel Comics' Shogun Warriors series, as well as in the eponymous toy line.

-In 2009, William Winckler Productions produced three all-new English dubbed movie versions edited from the original series.
+In 2009, William Winckler Productions produced three all-new English dubbed film versions edited from the original series.
 Winckler, known for Tekkaman the Space Knight, wrote, produced and directed these films, which have been seen on broadband in Japan and a three volume DVD release in the United States.

-In the early 1980s, a French-dubbed version was released through Jacques Canestrier Productions entitled Danguard - La Conquete des Planetes.
-However, only the first volume of three episodes were released on VHS.
+In the early 1980s, a French-dubbed version was released through Jacques Canestrier Productions entitled Danguard - La Conquete des Planetes, but only the first volume of three episodes were released on VHS.
 It was released in Hong Kong and Italy in 1978 and was the first anime ever broadcast on a private channel in Italy.
 It also saw a 1986 release in both South Korea and Taiwan.